dmirman-zz/gazer/README.md

  We just resubmitted our manuscript (find it here: https://psyarxiv.com/4qwr8/)!
 GazeR now has more generalized functionality.

-- GazeR can now read in edf files directly and Tobii .gazepoint files
+- GazeR can now read in edf files directly
 - Baseline by messages
 - Modified downsampling function
 - Smoothing and interpolation merged into single function